 The Corporation categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The U.S. Agency bonds are classified in Level 1 of the fair value hierarchy and are valued using prices quoted in active markets.
+Investments with State Treasurer measured at fair value using the NAV practical expedient have not been classified in the fair value hierarchy.